collegevine/purescript-elmish/docs/read-foreign.md

     Just a -> "Got the right data: x.y = " <> show a.x.y <> ", z = " <> a.z
 ```

+{% include try-purescript.md file="readForeign.1.purs" %}

 `readForeign` will return `Nothing` if the value doesn't conform to the expected
 type, or `Just a` if it does, where `a` has the right type.

-**NOTE** `readForeign` doesn't actually _convert_ the data structure.
+**NOTE**: `readForeign` doesn't actually _convert_ the data structure.
 It only
 traverses it and makes sure that it has the right shape.
 {: .callout }

 This strategy turns out to be orders of magnitude faster than parsing with
-something like `purescript-argonaut`, which lets use it at all kinds of ingest
+something like `purescript-argonaut`, which lets us use it at all kinds of
-boundaries, such as:
+ingest boundaries, such as:

 * Network API calls
 * Top-level entry points